skukla/kukla-integration-service/DEVELOPMENT-GUIDE.md

 This project is migrating from over-engineered patterns to Adobe App Builder standard patterns.
 Follow Adobe standards, not legacy patterns.

+### Git Commit Standards

+- **NO Claude Attribution**: Never include Claude attribution or co-authored-by lines in commit messages
+- **Standard Format**: Use conventional commit format with clear, concise messages
+- **Focus on Impact**: Describe what the change accomplishes, not how it was created

 ### Adobe Standard Action Pattern

 - **Use Direct Exports**: `exports.main = main` (NOT action factories)